FME Version

 4. Save the Webhook

 Before doing anything else, select the Download Webhook button to save a record to your desktop.
-This file contains information about our new Webhook URL.
-It is the only opportunity we get to save its newly created token.
+This file contains information about our new Webhook URL, and it is the only opportunity we have to save its newly created token.

 To authenticate a job run by Webhook URL, a token is placed in the headers or query string parameters.
 View examples of each on this page (or inside the saved file).
-In most cases, opt to use headers for the most secure and reliable approach.
-But for our example, select the clipboard next to the Authorization with Query String link to copy.
+In most cases, headers are used for the most secure and reliable approach.
+For our example, select the clipboard next to the Authorization with the Query String link to copy.

 5. Submit a Job by Webhook URL

-Open another browser window in incognito mode in order to test our new token.
+Open another browser window in incognito mode to test our new token.
 Paste the Webhook URL into the search bar and submit.
-Streamed back is our PNG Raster, with all the neighbourhoods selected.
+Our PNG Raster, with all the neighborhoods selected, will be streamed back.
 But this time, we didn’t have to log in!
-Try sharing this link with a trusted colleague or friend, they can get results even without an FME Flow account.
+Try sharing this link with a trusted colleague or friend; they can get results even without an FME Flow account.

 6. Submit a Job by Webhook URL with Updated Parameters